-An easy way of getting UNIX environment in Windows is to install a basic Linux into a virtual machine.
+An easy way of getting UNIX environment in Windows is to install a basic Linux into a virtual machine as you have seen in the course.
 It's much more convenient that the dual boot configurations, and the risk of completely breaking your computer is lower.
 You can be using UNIX while having all your familiar stuff at hand.
 The only downside is that you have to transfer all the data as if the image was a remote machine.
 Unless you're able to set up windows file sharing on the Linux machine.
 This is the way the author prefers (you can ask;).

-It's much more convenient to use a normal terminal like PuTTY to connect to the machine rather than typing the commands into the virtual screen of VirtualBox (It's usually lacking clipboard support, you cannot change the size of the window, etc.)
+It's much more convenient to use a normal terminal like PuTTY to connect to the machine rather than typing the commands into the virtual screen of VirtualBox - It's usually lacking clipboard support, you cannot change the size of the window, etc.

-Mac OS X and Linux are UNIX based, you just have to know how to start your terminal program.
+Mac OS X and Linux are UNIX based, you just have to know how to start your terminal program (konsole, xterm, Terminal ...).

-10.2 Essentials
+12.2 Essentials